 To prepare for the undergraduate literature conference, I'm revising a paper I wrote on the identity construction of Sir Gawain in Thomas Malory’s Le Morte Darthur in the spring of 2013.
 I examined the identity construction of Gawain and how his presence in the court of King Arthur influenced the court.
 I have to reexamine the paper and find the crucial elements of my argument while simultaneously editing out any extraneous pieces.
 This will be very difficult because at the time of writing this piece, everything was relevant to the topic and was crafted with the purpose of forming a whole, cohesive argument.
 Thus I will have to determine which parts of Gawain's identity construction were most important to the character and to his influence on Arthur's court.

 Karen Stewart '14

-Clubs/Activities: Alpha Lambda Delta (First-Year honor dociety) and Sigma Tau Delta (English honor society), Transformations Literary Journal reader, Religious Life
+Clubs/activities: Alpha Lambda Delta (first-year honor society) and Sigma Tau Delta (English honor society), Transformations Literary Journal reader, Religious Life

 The most exciting thing about studying English at Susquehanna is the fact that I can combine many of my interests into one major.
 English is very much an interdisciplinary subject, which is great for students like me who have so many different interests!
 Within my curriculum, I can learn the literature of a time period, as well as its historical context, and also get inside the minds and lives of the individuals I am studying.
 It is hard to combine all of these things with some majors, but with English, one can do it.